paveltimofeev/screens.io/tasklist.md

 - [Feature] Ability to set cookies.
 [Usecase] Test different looks of UI, dependent on cookie value, like 'covid', 'accept cookie' banners.
 - [Feature] Ability to set localStorage/sessionStorage values.
 [Usecase] Test user cutomized UIs.
 - [Feature] To have several Valid References and test image against all of them to mitigate minor (insignificant) differences.
 To have actions like 'Add to Approved' and 'Override All Approved' instead of 'Approve'.
-- [Feature] Label, tag or star job runs, tom make it easy to find later important runs
+- [Feature+] Label, tag or star job runs, to make it easy to find later important runs
+- [Feature] Group scenarios in suites
 - Frontend: Animate processes - approve button should be animated during approve process, run during run and other microinteractions.
 - Frontend: Show error screen if backend are not available
 - Run Scenario(s) by Id, not by label, because different project should be able to have the same label sometimes.